IBM/TabFormer/README.md

 # Tabular Transformers for Modeling Multivariate Time Series

 This repository provides the pytorch source code, and data for tabular transformers (TabFormer).
-Details are described in the paper [Tabular Transformers for Modeling Multivariate Time Series](http://arxiv.org/abs/2011.01843 ), submitted to ICASSP 2021.
+Details are described in the paper [Tabular Transformers for Modeling Multivariate Time Series](http://arxiv.org/abs/2011.01843 ), to be presented at ICASSP 2021.

 #### Summary
 * Modules for hierarchical transformers for tabular data